Funding Report

 A second uncomfortable fact is that funding is not only selective.
 It is also geographically uneven.

-So when people say that money is available, the missing part of the sentence is this: it is available for a narrow set of geographies, sectors, narratives and timing conditions.
+The concentration sharpens further when capital clusters around a few sectors.
+CB Insights reported that AI companies captured 48% of total global venture funding in 2025.
+So when people say that money is available, the missing part of the sentence is this: it is available for a narrow set of geographies, sectors, narratives, and timing conditions.

 What Actually Improves the Odds